Face coverings protect our entire community from COVID-19

 Face coverings are not required when:

-- At home (if you are not around someone at higher risk from COVID-19)
+- At home alone or with people you live with (consider wearing a mask if you are around someone at higher risk for getting COVID-19)

-- Working alone in a private office (as long as you can put on a face covering quickly if someone enters)
+- Working alone in your own private office with the door closed (as long as you can put on a face covering quickly if someone enters)

 - In your car alone or if you’re only with people you live with